A Practical Mode System for Recursive Definitions: Overview

 the recursive reference to \code{f} in the right-hand-side does not need to be evaluated to define the function value \code{fun x -> $\ldots$} since its value will only be required later, when the function is applied.
 We say that, in this right-hand-side, the mode of use of the variable \code{f} is $\Delay$.

 In contrast, in the vicious definition \code{let rec x = 1 + x} evaluation of the right-hand side involves accessing the value of |x|; we call this usage mode a $\Dereference$.
-Our static check rejects (mutually-)recursive definitions that access recursively-bound names under this mode.
+Our static check rejects mutually-recursive definitions that access recursively-bound names under this mode.

 Some patterns of access fall between the extremes of $\Delay$ and $\Dereference$.
-For example, in the cyclic datatype construction \code{let rec ones = 1 :: ones} the recursively-bound variable \code{ones} appears on the right-hand side without being placed inside a function abstraction.
-However, since it appears in a ``guarded'' position, directly beneath the value constructor |::|, evaluation only needs to access its address, not its value.
+For example, in the cyclic datatype construction \lstinline!let rec obj = { self = obj }! the recursively-bound variable \code{obj} appears on the right-hand side without being placed inside a function abstraction.
+However, since it appears in a ``guarded'' position, within the record constructor |{self = -}|, evaluation only needs to access its address, not its value.
 We say that the mode of use of the variable \code{ones} is $\Guard$.

 Finally, a variable |x| may also appear in a position where its value is not inspected, neither is it guarded beneath a constructor, as in the expression \code{x}, or \code{let y = x in y}, for example.
 In such cases we say that the value is ``returned'' directly and use the mode $\Return$.
 As with |Dereference|, recursive definitions that access variables at the mode $\Return$, such as \code{let rec x = x}, would be under-determined and are rejected.